 Okay, so this duet isn’t technically a musical theater duet for a man and a woman, but it’s beautiful nonetheless.
 Don’t write it off just because it was first sung by cartoons.
 Or because it’s Mandy Moore.
 (We know.)
 With its simple piano accompaniment and lovely melody, this song is a joy to sing and listen to.

-We were skeptical too, but turns out, it’s a huge crowd pleaser — even when you’re singing for die-hard theater purists.
+We were skeptical too, but turns out, this is one of the Broadway duets that’s huge crowd pleaser — even when you’re singing for die-hard theater purists.
 In fact, if you don’t announce that it’s from the Disney musical Tangled, we’re willing to bet most of your audience won’t even realize.

 Naturally, this duet is a love song.
 It’s an absolute joy to sing — the musical line feels natural (except maybe for the “and at last” on the chorus, which seems to have been written specifically for Moore’s style), and it’s just so pleasing to the ear!
 When the lines come together, the result is so, so beautiful.
 Bonus points if you have some chemistry, because your audience won’t be able to stop themselves from going “awwww.”